DarkSharpness/REIMU/docs/debugger.md

 w r w $s11  # Watch the value of register s11 c           # Continue execution until the next stop point or the end of the program
 ```

+To maximize the power of the debug shell, consider marking all functions as global.
+This allows the debugger to trace symbol information and provide more accurate hints.